 Our transportation system has been expanding to offer new options, especially for first- and last-mile services, which allow users to go directly from their homes to a mass transit option and from a mass transit stop to their final destination.
 Many users rely on micro-transit options for their first- and last-mile solutions.
-Thus, micro-transit options, such as e-scooters, are becoming more widely available in many urban and university communities.
+Thus, micro-transit options, such as electric scooters (e-scooters), are becoming more widely available in many urban and university communities.
 Besides being a viable solution for first- and last-mile service, these options can also provide transit within a geographic area that may be difficult for pedestrians to traverse (e.g., steep grades or long distances).
 For example, several companies have deployed sharable e-scooters on different college campuses across America.

-Despite e-scooters being a blooming industry, the legislation and regulations regarding the safe operation of e-scooters have yet to be developed.
+Despite e-scooters being a booming industry, legislation and regulations regarding the safe operation of e-scooters have yet to be developed.
 Only a few U.S. cities have current rules on the operating environment and other safety requirements for e-scooters.
 For this reason, the mixed traffic conditions in which e-scooters are operated have raised concerns regarding the safety of both the riders and other road users with whom they interact.

-For research related to e-scooter related injuries, Sikka et al. (2019) conducted a case study of e-scooter-related pedestrian injury.
-Their review of the current literature identified a general lack of research regarding what impact the introduction of e-scooters may have on pedestrians and other road users.
+For research related to e-scooter related injuries, Sikka et al. (2019) conducted a case study of e-scooterrelated pedestrian injury.
+Their review of the current literature identified a general lack of research regarding the impact introducing e-scooters has on pedestrians and other road users.
 However, some preliminary analysis indicated that 8.4% of all e-scooter-related injuries were from pedestrians injured by e-scooter riders (Trivedi et al., 2019).
-Furthermore, another study has identified that a large portion of e-scooter-related injuries (52%) happen on the sidewalk (Cicchino et al., 2021).
-Current results from naturalistic driving studies have also confirmed that e-scooters can pose a threat to pedestrians when being ridden on sidewalks as they can come very close to pedestrians and are generally faster (Cicchino et al., 2021).
+Furthermore, another study identified that a large portion of escooter-related injuries (52%) happen on the sidewalk (Cicchino et al., 2021).
+Current results from naturalistic driving studies have also confirmed that e-scooters can pose a threat to pedestrians when being ridden on sidewalks, as they can come very close to pedestrians and are generally faster (Cicchino et al., 2021).
 From these results, it can be inferred that e-scooters can pose a threat when ridden near pedestrians.

-To address the research gap in the new field of e-scooters, the Virginia Tech Transportation Institute (VTTI) has been collaborating with State FarmTM to conduct a safety study of e-scooters as they have been deployed on Virginia Tech (VT) campus by SpinTM.
+To address the research gap in the new field of e-scooters, the Virginia Tech Transportation Institute (VTTI) has been collaborating with State Farm Mutual Automobile Insurance to conduct a safety study of e-scooters as they have been deployed on the Virginia Tech (VT) campus by Spin[TM] (Figure 1).
 As part of this safety study, continuous video data at fixed camera locations around the VT campus were collected by VTTI to assess e-scooter interactions with other road users, including pedestrians.

 Each Spin scooter is approximately 31 pounds in weight, has 40 miles of range on a single charge, and is limited to a maximum speed of 15 miles per hour.
-The scooters are geofenced, and thus are operational only on university grounds and during daytime (7 am/half an hour sunset).
+The scooters are geofenced, and thus are operational only on university grounds and during daytime (7 a.m./half an hour sunset).
 They are also not available during raining or snowy weather or during large sporting events that would significantly increase pedestrian traffic on campus.
-Currently there is a total of 200 spin scooters operating on Virginia Tech Campus.
-Spin offers free helmets for all registered users of their escooter system, both on campus and through their website.
+Currently there is a total of 200 Spin scooters operating on the VT campus.
+Spin offers free helmets for all registered users of their e-scooter system, both on campus and through their website.

 Figure 1.
-SPIN e-scooter (from actual deployment).
+Photo.
+Spin e-scooter (from actual deployment).

 Currently, the only regulation regarding the operating location of e-scooters in the State of Virginia is that they are banned on the highway.
-Additionally, regulations cap top speed at 20 miles per hour and weight must be 100 pounds or less.
+Additionally, regulations cap top speed at 20 miles per hour, and weight must be 100 pounds or less.